RyanLHicks/microsoft_contoso_sql/README.md

 ## Conclusion

-### 📚 Recomendations
+### 📚 Recommendations
 - Increased targeted marketing strategies for comprehensive customer engagement.
-- Amplified research and development into products and services currently offered and the introduction of new one's.
+- Amplified research and development into products and services currently offered and the introduction of new ones.
 - Considering taking on additional capital debt for innovation, customer outreach, and surveying.

 ### ✍️ Technical Skills Learned
 - SQL queries
-- Postgresql SQL database
+- PostgreSQL SQL database
 - Dbeaver SQL analysis
 - Git's local repository
 - Github presentations